keithcoach/bootstrap3-datepicker-1.9.0/README.md

-bootstrap-datepicker
+bootstrap3-datepicker
 ============

-Meteor packaging of bootstrap-datepicker
+Meteor packaging of eternicode/bootstrap-datepicker with Bootstrap 3 support

 This package is MIT Licensed.
 Do whatever you like with it but any responsibility for doing so is your own.

-All rights to bootstrap-datepicker are with the original author
+All rights to eternicode/bootstrap-datepicker are with the original author

 Example
 ============